 Two hours north of Phoenix, manicured golf greens and lapis swimming pools give way to a jumbled, otherworldly landscape of desert red rock.
 Sandstone mesas and cliffs—streaked in shades of peach, gold, umber and rust—rise up from a forested valley floor, with millions of years of erosion and upheaval captured in freeze-frame.
 Welcome to Sedona, Arizona, where geology is king and red rocks are the local religion.

-about this town of 11,000 on the edge of the Colorado Plateau.
+From its arresting natural beauty to its vibrant community of artists, healers and adventurers, there’s nothing subtle about this town of 11,000 on the edge of the Colorado Plateau.
 But Sedona’s grandeur is earthy and unpretentious.
 Instead of architectural icons, its major points of reference are literal landmarks: buttes sculpted by wind and rain and stained with desert patina.
 Galleries showcase vivid paintings in saturated colors that echo the colors of the land, and the top-rated spas draw on the centuries-old traditions of the Sinagua Indians, to whom this canyon country was sacred.
 For travelers, Sedona delivers a perfect blend of reverence and indulgence.

 If Phoenix is known for its golf resorts and Napa for its wineries, then Sedona is famous for its physical and spiritual healing.
 A thriving cottage industry of meditation, yoga and massage has flourished here since the 1960s, making the canyon feel like one big outdoor spa.
 New Age wellness is so deeply rooted in the town’s cultural history that even skeptics can’t resist getting sucked in.